Thursday, March 23, 2017

 Play the game

-The first level is a trip through scary woods and is pretty much the typical platformer environment with lots of peculiar baddies to encounter with a freaky end-of-level boss.
+The first level is a trip through scary woods and is the typical platformer environment with peculiar baddies and a freaky end-of-level boss.
 Actually, each level follows the same formula with interesting places and many monsters to shoot/avoid/run away from.
 The second and third levels are, more or less, the same: a vertically scrolling cavern filled with hideous creatures before eventually reaching the wicked witch.

-You're not alone: a good spirit can be summoned which helps clear the screen of the baddies.
-There are only so many times you are allowed this feature - a funny face is displayed in the status bar when one is ready to use.
-So choose your moments wisely when you are most vulnerable - then watch it zig-zag down your screen-killing baddies.
+You're not alone: a good spirit can be summoned, which helps clear the screen of the baddies.
+This feature is limited to a certain number of uses (check out the funny face in the status bar).
+So choose your moments wisely when you are most vulnerable - then watch it zig-zag down your screen, killing baddies for you.

-Ice Palace isn't complex but can sometimes be tricky due to awkward mechanics.
-For example, the blue demon is quite irritating as he cunningly appears just as you begin to use the elevating platforms.
-My advice is to leap off just at the moment he appears as it's easier to kill.
-Otherwise, you are stranded on the platforms and very vulnerable.
+Ice Palace isn't complex, but it can be tricky due to awkward mechanics.
+For example, the blue demon is irritating as he cunningly appears just as you begin to use the elevating platforms.
+My advice: leap off at the moment he appears, as it's easier to kill.
+Otherwise, you are stranded on the platforms and vulnerable.

 Hey, I think that we need two more screenshots of our hero with his flowing blonde locks...